-One example out of them all is the Strassen's matrix multiplication algorithm... but arXiv:1808.07984: Implementing Strassen's Algorithm with CUTLASS on NVIDIA Volta GPUs, J. Huang et. al 8/88 Be aware of only real-world problems with small asymptotic complexity or small size can be solved in a "user" acceptable time
+One example out of them all is the Strassen's matrix multiplication algorithm... but arXiv:1808.07984: Implementing Strassen's Algorithm with CUTLASS on NVIDIA Volta GPUs, J. Huang et. al 8/93 Be aware that only real-world problems with a small asymptotic complexity or small size can be solved in a "user" acceptable time Three examples:

-Two examples:

-- Sorting: O(n log n), try to sort an array of one billion elements (4GB) - Diameter of a (sparse) graph: O (V2), just for graphs with a few hundred thousand vertices it becomes impractical without advanced techniques
+- Sorting: O(n log n), try to sort an array of one billion elements (4GB) - Diameter of a (sparse) graph: O (V2), just for graphs with a few hundred thousand vertices it becomes impractical without advanced techniques - Matrix multiplication: O(N3), even for small sizes N (e.g. 8K, 16K), it requires special accelerators (e.g. GPU, TPU, etc.) for achieving acceptable performance